 When most of us think about McDonald’s, “healthy” isn’t really the first thing that comes to mind.

 One thing that is worth noting is that at the time of writing this, McDonald’s is not offering any salads.
-This isn’t totally uncommon for fast food (Five Guys doesn’t offer any salads), but it does seem that the vast majority of fast-food restaurants are now offering salad to accommodate people who are wanting to eat healthier.
+This isn’t totally uncommon for (Five Guys doesn’t offer any salads), but it does seem that the vast majority of fast-food restaurants are now offering salad to accommodate people who are wanting to eat healthier.

-Calories & Nutrition of McDonald’s Burgers
+Calories & Nutrition of McDonald’s Sandwiches

-Lowest Calorie McDonald’s Burger
+Lowest Calorie McDonald’s Sandwich

-Hamburger: 250 Calories, 9g Fat, 31g Carbs, 12g protein.
+Hamburger: 250 Calories, 9g Fat, 31g Carbs, 12g Protein

-The single hamburger from McDonald’s is pretty much on-par with all the other fast-food burgers out there in terms of nutrition.
+The single hamburger from McDonald’s is pretty much on par with all the other fast-food burgers out there in terms of nutrition.
 For reference, a single hamburger from Burger King is 240 calories, 10g fat, 26g carbs, and 13g of protein.
 Very similar!

-Highest Calorie McDonald’s Burger
+Highest Calorie McDonald’s Sandwich